Champagne Sweetness Scale: From Brut to Doux

 Here are the main reasons Brut Champagne has a reputation for headaches:

 - You don’t feel thirsty: Drink more water!
-Carbonation makes you forget your thirsty.
+Carbonation makes you forget you’re thirsty.
 Aim to drink at least one glass of water with each glass of wine.

 - You drink more: It’s easy to drink a whole bottle of Champagne because of its quaffable style.
 Whereas, a bottle of rich dark red wine is a little more of a slow, arduous process.